cdapio/cdap/docs/developer-guide/source/debugging.rst

 	  writer.send("the world says hello");

-To wait for all events to be processed, we can get a metrics observer for the last Flowlet in the pipeline (the word associator) and wait for its processed count to either reach 3 or time out after 5 seconds::
+To wait for all events to be processed, we can get a metrics observer for the last Flowlet in the pipeline (the "word associator") and wait for its processed count to either reach 3 or time out after 5 seconds::

 	  // Wait for the events to be processed, or at most 5 seconds